Beren and Luthien

 We do know how those First Age tales would feel, had Tolkien stayed focused on them.
 Wagner mined exactly the same myths, and hit gold; but his Ring was cursed, feeding Nazi tribalism.
 It wasn't just his personal antisemitism; Teutonic tribal myth lends itself dangerously well to racism and war.

 Mundane critics charge Lord of the Rings with escapism or immaturity, but its heroes, despite daily lives steeped in ethnocentrism, racism, class snobbery, sexism and specism inevitable in their low-tech world (after all, their 'races', unlike ours, really are different in body, mind & soul; difference at a species level), rise morally at their peak moments to see the common good; and sacrifice all for it.
 In contrast, the First Age heroes are mere athletes, or, at their best (Beren and Luthien) romantics.
 Just add incest and fire-music, and you have Wagner.
-The Lord of the Rings, on the other hand, captures real, modern, morally mature heroism--of everyday people.
+In contrast, The Lord of the Rings captures real, modern, morally mature heroism--of everyday people.

 But to achieve that, Tolkien apparently had to be denied what he wanted--to play in the fields of Northern myth.
 He had to be... set up.
 Just as Bilbo's creator set him up to meet Gollum in the dark; as he set up Gandalf the Grey to meet Thorin Oakenshield in an inn eighty years before.
 As he set up Beren to meet Luthien in a glade six thousand years before.
 By chance.